kaobeosolu78/Playlist_Remixer/README.md

 # Playlist_Remixer
-Allows you to remix your Spotify playlist into a new playlist depending on certain song attributes that you can select.
-Also visualizes listening habits with a histogram and a list of averaged song statistics that varies by day.
-Lyrics from genius.com that will be used for sentiment analysis and further feature gathering in the future.
+This repository allows you to remix your Spotify playlist into a new playlist depending on certain song attributes that you can select.
+It also visualizes listening habits with a histogram and a list of averaged song statistics that varies by day.
+Lyrics are collected from genius.com and will be used for sentiment analysis and further feature gathering in the future.
 ![](imgs/remixer.png)